novak-99/cpplex/README.md

 ## Documentation

-Tutorials for all cpplex modules and detailed documentation for every function are available on the read the docs page [here](https://cpplex.readthedocs.io/en/latest/).
+Tutorials for all cpplex modules and detailed documentation for every function are available on the Read the Docs page [here](https://cpplex.readthedocs.io/en/latest/).

 ## Benchmarks